A Short Biography Of Steve Wozniak – One Of Apple’s Co-Founders

 The Apple 2 Computer

 In terms of its physical design, the Apple 2 was a rather large machine.
 It featured a built-in keyboard and a nine-inch CRT monitor in a beige plastic case.
 However, it was the advanced software and hardware features that made the Apple 2 so revolutionary.
-It was the first to come with two built-in game paddles, had advanced color graphics (which were only available in a few other computers at the time), and could store up to 64KB of memory (wow :)).
+It was the first to come with two built-in game paddles, had advanced color graphics (which were only available in a few other computers at the time), and could store up to 64KB of memory (lol :)).

 The Apple 2 also included BASIC language, a programming language that allowed users to create their own programs, making it the perfect computer for learning to code.
 As if that wasn’t enough, it also featured an audio cassette port for loading and saving data which was revolutionary for the time.